 In fact, virtually everybody, of all ages and social classes at Mount Vernon drank beer as a matter of course during this time period.
 George Washington noted in a letter to one of his farm managers that his white servants customarily received a bottle of beer a day, with each bottle containing one quart of liquid.4

-Throughout George Washington's life, beer was both made at Mount Vernon and purchased for use at his table.
-On the last page of a manuscript notebook kept by Washington in the late 1750s is a recipe for small beer, which was a weak beer consumed by servants and children, because of its lower alcohol content.5
+Throughout George Washington's life, beer was both made at Mount Vernon by enslaved workers and purchased for use at his table.
+On the last page of a manuscript notebook kept by Washington in the late 1750s is a recipe for small beer, which was a weak beer consumed by servants, enslaved people, and children, because of its lower alcohol content.5

-Beer was made at Mount Vernon not only for the Washingtons' table and for their hired servants, but it may have been made by the servants for their own use, as well.
-In the employment contract between George Washington and one of his farm managers, James Bloxham, Washington agreed that after Bloxham's family arrived from England, they would be given "as much Bran as is sufficient to brew Beer for his family, use."9 There is also some evidence that the slaves at Mount Vernon may have brewed their own beer.
+Beer was made at Mount Vernon for the Washingtons' table, but it may have been made by hired servants and enslaved people for their own use, as well.
+In the employment contract between George Washington and one of his farm managers, James Bloxham, Washington agreed that after Bloxham's family arrived from England, they would be given "as much Bran as is sufficient to brew Beer for his family, use."9 There is also some evidence that the enslaved workers at Mount Vernon may have brewed their own beer.
 In the fall of 1798, George Washington paid Boatswain, a ditcher at the Mansion House Farm, in exchange for six pounds of hops, a primary ingredient in the production of beer.10

 During the eighteenth century, a number of well-known English breweries were founded and George Washington is known to have purchased large quantities of beer and porter before the Revolution both from England and within America.
 Washington's purchases included: a hogshead of beer, a cask containing 133 bottles of beer, and another order for 144 bottles of porter in 1757, 139 bottles of beer in 1758, 144 bottles of "best porter" in 1759, and 1 hogshead and a barrel or small cask of porter in 1760.11 While these may seem like large amounts, beer was one of the most common beverages drank in colonial America.
 It also took months for an order to make the round trip from Virginia to England and back, so it was necessary to order a large enough supply to last six months or a year at a time.